postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 <img alt="Invite users to team" src="https://assets.postman.com/postman-docs/team-invite-people-v9.1.0.jpg" width="350px"/>

-Or, you can invite users to your team via links.
+Or, you can invite a user to join your team with a link.
 To do so, select **Get Link**.

 Only Team Admins and [Super Admins](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can send invitations, however team members can submit requests to invite collaborators to your team.
 You can review these requests in your [team dashboard](https://go.postman.co/settings/team/members) and opt to approve or dismiss them.
 If approved, an invite will be sent to the individual.